 Despite its conservative reputation, West Virginia has emerged as one of the most ambitious states in the US when it comes to modernized gambling.
-Land-based casinos have been legal since 2007, though slot machines (considered “video lotteries” by the state) have been around fo longer.
+Land-based casinos have been legal since 2007, though slot machines (considered “video lottery terminals” by the state) have been around for longer.

 Today, the Mountain State is one of the few in which all three major forms of online gambling are legalized:

-Lawmakers began their efforts with the West Virginia Lottery Sports Wagering Act (S 415) in 2018 and managed to get regulated WV sports betting off the ground just in time for that NFL season.
-Despite some early difficulties, implementation eventually came to include online betting.
+Lawmakers began their efforts with the WV Lottery Sports Wagering Act (S 415) in 2018 and managed to get regulated sports betting off the ground just in time for that NFL season.
+Despite some early growing pains, implementation eventually came to include online betting.

 The very next year, the legislature approved another update to the state’s gaming industry.
-Lawmakers passed the West Virginia Lottery Interactive Wagering Act (H 2934) in 2019, legalizing full-scale online gambling — including online poker.
+Lawmakers passed the WV Lottery Interactive Wagering Act (H 2934) in 2019, legalizing full-scale online gambling — including online poker.

-Online operators across all verticals must partner with a land-based licensee in order to access the West Virginia market.
-Each licensee — in this case the five WV casinos — can deploy as many as three sportsbook brands, plus one apiece for casino and poker.
+Online operators across all verticals must partner with one the state’s five land-based casino licensees in order to access the West Virginia market.
+Each licensee may deploy as many as three online sportsbook brands plus three apiece for traditional “iGaming” — casino and poker.

 Here’s the current structure of alliances for WV online gambling:

-That said, it’s unclear whether WV will be an appealing market for online poker operators.
-Its small population may mean it lacks the necessary players to keep games running on its own.
-Even once licenses are available, it may be that no one is interested in opening an online poker room unless interstate liquidity-sharing becomes an option.
+That said, it’s unclear how appealing a market WV will be for poker operators.
+Its small population means it may lack the necessary players to keep games running without a multi-state poker pool, the prospects of which remain unclear.
+It’s possible there’s no operator interested in launching a WV online poker site until liquidity sharing becomes an option.

 In the meantime, West Virginians can enjoy legal sweepstakes poker with real-money prizes through Global Poker.

-On the other hand, the state’s low population may discourage the likes of Evolution Gaming from establishing a live-dealer studio in the state.
-Live-dealer casino games are popular in New Jersey and are coming soon to Pennsylvania.
-It’s unclear for now whether West Virginians will get the opportunity to enjoy such games.
+On the other hand, the state’s low population may discourage the likes of Evolution Gaming from establishing a studio in the state.
+Live-dealer casino games are popular in larger markets like New Jersey, but it’s unclear for now whether or not those games will be available in West Virginia.

-There are three online operators offering browser and mobile sports betting in West Virginia.
+There are three legal sports betting apps in WV.